-(B) May substitute continuous turbidity monitoring and recording for grab sample monitoring and manual recording until (Editor's Note: The blank refers to 1 year after the effective date of adoption of this rulemaking.) if it validates the continuous measurement for accuracy on a regular basis using a procedure specified by the manufacturer.
+(B) May substitute continuous turbidity monitoring and recording for grab sample monitoring and manual recording until (Editor's Note: The blank refers to 1 year after the effective date of adoption of this proposed FINAL-FORM rulemaking.), if it validates the continuous measurement for accuracy on a regular basis using a procedure specified by the manufacturer.
 At a minimum, calibration with an EPA-approved primary standard shall be conducted at least quarterly.
 For systems using slow sand filtration or filtration treatment other than conventional filtration, direct filtration or diatomaceous earth filtration, the Department may reduce the sampling frequency to once per day.

-(C) Shall continuously monitor the turbidity level of the combined filter effluent beginning (Editor's Note: The blank refers to 1 year after the effective date of adoption of this rulemaking.), using an analytical method specified in 40 CFR 141.74(a) and record the results at least every 15 minutes while the plant is operating.
-For systems that do not operate continuously, the turbidity level shall also be measured and recorded at start-up and immediately prior to shutting down the plant.

-[C] (D) Shall continuously monitor and record the residual disinfectant concentration of the water being supplied to the distribution system and record both the lowest value for each day and the number of periods each day when the value is less than .2 mg/L for more than 4 hours.
+(C) Shall continuously monitor the turbidity level of the combined filter effluent beginning (Editor's Note: The blank refers to 1 year AND 1 DAY after the effective date of adoption of this proposed FINAL-FORM rulemaking.), using an analytical method specified in 40 CFR 141.74(a) (relating to analytical and monitoring requirements) and record the results at least every 15 minutes while the plant is operating.
+For systems that do not operate continuously, the turbidity level shall also be measured and recorded at startup and immediately prior to shutting down the plant. [(C)] (D) Shall continuously monitor and record the residual disinfectant concentration of the water being supplied to the distribution system and record both the lowest value for each day and the number of periods each day when the value is less than .2 mg/L for more than 4 hours.
 If a public water system's continuous monitoring or recording equipment fails, the public water supplier may, upon notification of the Department under § 109.701(a)(3) (relating to reporting and recordkeeping), substitute grab sampling or manual recording every 4 hours in lieu of continuous monitoring.
 Grab sampling or manual recording may not be substituted for continuous monitoring or recording for longer than 5 days after the equipment fails.